-This October, the Volvo Ocean Race fleet will set off from Alicante, Spain on a race around the world, visiting 12 cities touching six continents – and for the first time in its history the race will stop in Cardiff, Wales from 27 May to 10 June 2018.
+Last October, the Volvo Ocean Race set off from Alicante, Spain on a race around the world, visiting 12 cities touching six continents – and for the first time in its history, the race will stop in Cardiff, Wales from 27 May to 10 June 2018.

 For the fourth time, the Volvo Ocean Race will start from the Spanish city of Alicante, marking the beginning of an epic nine-month journey.
 Follow the first leg from 22 October.